 · 12 May 2016 ·

-Now for the gem: what you want to get hold of and watch is a disc that contains an extra English subtitle track called “Subtitles For People Who Don’t Like The Film”.
+What you want is a disc with an English subtitle track called Subtitles For People Who Don’t Like The Film.
 It should be listed among the bonus features on the packaging.
+This is the gem.

 I was so flattered.

-I omit 1971’s And Now For Something Completely Different, because despite the title, it’s just re-done sketches from the first two seasons of the Monty Python’s Flying Circus television series.
+- I omit 1971’s And Now For Something Completely Different, because despite the title, it’s just re-done sketches from the first two seasons of the Monty Python’s Flying Circus television series.